What type of content do you primarily create?

 If you're a business or brand looking to launch a professional podcast, Castos is the platform to try.
 With unlimited podcasts, episodes, and downloads across all its plans, it provides the scalability required for corporate-level shows.
 And you also get a customizable podcast website to promote your show!

-Best podcast tools for transcription and marketing copy
+Best podcast transcription and marketing tools

 Transcription tools that convert spoken words into text can save you time and manual effort crafting episode outlines, show notes, transcriptions, and marketing materials.

-Descript: Best all-in-one solution
+Descript: Best all-in-one podcast solution

 Beyond podcast editing, you can also use Descript to generate transcripts with industry-leading accuracy.
 Just upload your audio or video, choose from 23 languages, and Descript's AI whirs into action, generating a text transcript within seconds.
 From there, you can craft written content like show notes manually, or use Descript's AI Actions features to write show notes, YouTube descriptions, newsletters, blog posts, and more automatically.